Ponteareas

-Ponteareas is town and municipality in the province of Pontevedra, in Spain.
+Ponteareas is a town and municipality in the province of Pontevedra, in the autonomous community of Galicia, Spain.
+It belongs to the comarca of O Condado.

 It is located on the Vigo-Benavente highway and on the river Tea, a right-hand tributary of the Miño.
 It is the chief town of a fertile hilly region, which produces wine, grain and fruit, and contains many cattle farms.
 The industries of the town itself are porcelain manufactures, tanning and distilling.
 Close by are the ruins of the Sobroso Castle, which played an important part in the medieval civil wars.
 While it is located in the nearby town, Mondariz, it is owned by the council of Ponteareas.

 Geography

 Parishes

 The municipality of Ponteareas is formed by 24 parroquias (parishes) - rural suburbs of the main town.
 These parishes can be further subdivided into aldeas (villages) or lugares :